 Why fiber is important:

 A 2018 study concluded that adult dieters who consumed 30 grams of fiber per day lost 5 pounds without making other lifestyle changes.
-Fiber is so important because 97% of adults in the United States are fiber deficient.
+But on average, Americans only get 17g daily.

 Fiber is important for weight loss because you can eat fewer calories without feeling hungry.
 This fiber target ensures that you are eating healthier foods.
 It’s also great for digestion.
+Below we have a handy list of the top-ranked, high fiber foods.

 How to track it?